James-Aaron-Johnson/James-Aaron-Johnson.github.io/_projects/project-character-design.md

 The process worked in similar fashion to that of the corpse harvester.
 Having learned from the past character I was now able to apply my process in a more straightforward manner and focus on developing my skills.

-Approaching the design of this character I wanted to go for something a bit cute and child-like and mold it's purpose around that of a being a robot built from scraps.
+Approaching the design of this character I wanted to go for something a bit cute and child-like and mold its purpose around that of a being a robot built from scraps.
 I tried to follow the story design approach to character this time whereby I tried to identify the following questions:

-- What is it's purpose?
+- What is its purpose?
 - What is it's history?
 - Where is it found/based around?
 - What does it do?

-With these vague questions it can help to inform what the character or creature is and thereby can help inform design ideas for it's texture or shape.
+With these vague questions it can help to inform what the character or creature is and thereby can help inform design ideas for its texture or shape.
 A scar from a battle, a scrappy and broken metal arm from overuse etc. Answering some very short simple questions can help keep the design in universe and in-check.

 With that out of the way.
 I followed the process as normal and did some thumbnails before moving onto sketching of these ideas which can be seen below.